fomightez/jan2015feng_gr_m/post-mortem.rst

     - add printing variables and messages.
 You can comment these out.
 You can even use a the `logging` module to control statements you can turn off at a document level.
 See lines 70-72 and line 115 of  https://github.com/fomightez/sequencework/blob/master/ConvertSeq/ConvertFASTAdnaSEQtoRNA.py for an example if it in action.
 See https://docs.python.org/2/howto/logging.html for information about the `logging` module in general.

     - use a debugger module (see https://docs.python.org/2/library/pdb.html and  http://hplgit.github.io/bioinf-py/doc/pub/html/main_bioinf.html for some guidance in this)

+    - Enthought Canopy has a nice debugging implementation.
+You can see a video [here](https://www.enthought.com/products/canopy/canopy-python-debugger/) to get an idea of the features and how one uses these types of approaches to debug in general.